 FREE BASIC MUNICIPAL SERVICES

 The government provides free basic levels of water, electricity and sanitation for the poor.
-This is only a small amount each month and those who use more have to pay for it.
+This is only a small amount each month, and those who use more than the free allocated amount have to pay for it.